plops/cl-cpp-generator2/example/154_stm32/article.md

 - v_in must have low impedance
   - on-chip opamps with 13MHz bandwidth can be used as followers (but i guess those wouldn't be of benefit for 5GHz signal)
+  - how long does the charging of the internal sampling capacitor take? what is R_ADC [AN2834 p.
+20],? do i need external Sample and hold circuit to sample with 5GHz?

 - vref+ must have low impedance
 - match adc dynamic range to input signal amplitude